oatmeelsquares/SP25_DS5111_rn7ena/README.md

 If you added your key successfully, you should see a message with your GitHub username after typing `ssh -T -i ed25519 git@github.com` in your `home/.ssh` directory:

 ```
-ubuntu@my-computer:~/.ssh$ ssh -T -i id_ed25519 git@github.com
+username@my-computer:~/.ssh$ ssh -T -i id_ed25519 git@github.com
-Hi oatmeelsquares!
+Hi my_username!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```

-**Note*: If you renamed your private key to something other than `id_ed25519`, use that name instead.
+**Note**: If you renamed your private key to something other than `id_ed25519`, use that name instead.

 ### Clone this repo